5 Must Have Bullet Journal Productivity Spreads

 Bullet Journal Time Log

-Before starting applying any changes to your days to make them more productive, you should see what is happening with your days now!
+Before starting to apply any changes to your days to make them more productive, you should see what is happening with your days now!

 I found that it’s always fun to color code the things that you track and if you’ll be using it more than just one time – to keep the same colors.
 Visual representation is always a powerful tool.